jvm986/h24-assignment/README.md

 ## Assumptions

-- Inaccessible links need to be tested
+- Inaccessible links need to be checked
-- The link checking is handled by the client to some degree, rather than putting this on the backend and implementing a queuing service like redis
 - An ideal solution only uses the standard library
+- The complexity of the project should refelct the complexity of the requirements

+## Notes

+The primary concern of the app is how to handle link checking.
+This process cannot be handled in the scope of a normal http request because there is no limit to the time it might take.
+The user should also be delivered _some_ result once the inital url is checked.
+In order to handle this on the backend, redis (or similar) could be implemented, however the best solution to this problem is to handle the iterations on the frontend.

 ## Limitations